microsoft/FluidFramework/README.md

 Run the following command in each of your repositories to ignore formatting changes in git blame commands: `git config --local blame.ignoreRevsFile .git-blame-ignore-revs`

+## Developer notes

+### Root dependencies

+The root package.json in the repo includes devDependencies on the mocha and jest testing tools.
+This is to enable easier test running and debugging using VSCode.
+However, this makes it possible for projects to have a 'phantom dependency' on these tools.
+That is, because mocha/jest is always available in the root, projects in the repo will be able to find mocha/jest even if they don't express a dependency on those packages in their package.json.
+We have lint rules in place to prevent phantom dependencies from being introduced but they're not foolproof.

 ## Contributing

 <!-- AUTO-GENERATED-CONTENT:START (README_CONTRIBUTION_GUIDELINES_SECTION:includeHeading=FALSE) -->